revature-scalawags/Page-Project1/README.md

     <li>genome-tags.csv (<i>rqd for question 4 only</i>)</li>
 </details>

-This application will look for your hadoop file system running on localhost//:10000
+This application will look for your Hive cluster running on the default ht<span>tp://</span>localhost:10000.
 No username or password is required.

 ## Project: